maikszusevics/Monolithic-design_and_vagrantfile-provisioning/README.md

 ![image](https://user-images.githubusercontent.com/110176257/184719007-4a050cf7-266b-4373-bac2-78eeb547e8bc.png)

-All tests passed, provisioning scripts works.
+All tests passed, provisioning script works.

 We can check by going to the application url at http://192.168.10.100:3000/